-The calibration timing diagram in Figure 31 is for a full system calibration where the falling edge of \overline{CAL} initiates an internal reset before starting a calibration (note that if the part is in power-down mode the \overline{CAL} pulsewidth must take account of the power-up time).
-If a full system calibration is to be performed in software, it is easier to perform separate gain and offset calibrations so that the CONVST bit in the control register does not have to be programmed in the middle of the system calibration sequence.
-The rising edge of \overline{CAL} starts calibration of the internal DAC and causes the BUSY line to go high.
-If the control register is set for a full system calibration, the \overline{CONVST} must be used also.
+The calibration timing diagram in Figure 29 is for a full system calibration where the falling edge of CAL initiates an internal reset before starting a calibration (note that if the part is in powerdown mode the CAL pulsewidth must take account of the power-up time).
+If a full system calibration is to be performed in software it is easier to perform separate gain and offset calibrations so that the CONVST bit in the control register does not have to be programmed in the middle of the system calibration sequence.
+The rising edge of CAL starts calibration of the internal DAC and causes the BUSY line to go high.
+If the control register is set for a full system calibration, the $\overline{\text{CONVST}}$ must be used also.
 The full-scale system voltage should be applied to the analog input pins from the start of calibration.
-The BUSY line will go low once the DAC and system gain calibration are complete.
-Next the system offset voltage is applied to the AIN pin for a minimum setup time (t{SETUP}) of 100 ns before the rising edge of the \overline{CONVST} and remain until the BUSY signal goes low.
-The rising edge of the \overline{CONVST} starts the system offset calibration section of the full system calibration and also causes the BUSY signal to go high.
+The BUSY line will go low once the DAC and System Gain Calibration are complete.
+Next the system offset voltage is applied to the AIN pin for a minimum setup time (t{SETUP}) of 100 ns before the rising edge of the $\overline{\text{CONVST}}$ and remain until the BUSY signal goes low.
+The rising edge of the $\overline{\text{CONVST}}$ starts the system offset calibration section of the full system calibration and also causes the BUSY signal to go high.
 The BUSY signal will go low after a time t{CAL2} when the calibration sequence is complete.
+In some applications not all the input channels may be used.
+In this case it may be useful to dedicate two input channels for the system calibration, one which has the system offset voltage applied to it, and one which has the system full scale voltage applied to it.
+When a system offset or gain calibration is performed, the channel selected should correspond to the system offset or system full-scale voltage channel.

-The timing for a system (gain + offset) calibration is very similar to that of Figure 31, the only difference being that the time t{CAL1} will be replaced by a shorter time of the order of t{CAL2} as the internal DAC will not be calibrated.
+The timing for a system (gain + offset) calibration is very similar to that of Figure 29 the only difference being that the time t{CAL1} will be replaced by a shorter time of the order of t{CAL2} as the internal DAC will not be calibrated.
 The BUSY signal will signify when the gain calibration is finished and when the part is ready for the offset calibration.

-Figure 31.
+Figure 29.
 Timing Diagram for Full System Calibration

-The timing diagram for a system offset or system gain calibration is shown in Figure 32.
+The timing diagram for a system offset or system gain calibration is shown in Figure 30.
 Here again the \overline{CAL} is pulsed and the rising edge of the \overline{CAL} initiates the calibration sequence (or the calibration can be initiated in software by writing to the control register).
 The rising edge of the \overline{CAL} causes the BUSY line to go high and it will stay high until the calibration sequence is finished.
 The analog input should be set at the correct level for a minimum setup time (t{SETUP}) of 100 ns before the rising edge of \overline{CAL} and stay at the correct level until the BUSY signal goes low.

-Figure 32.
+Figure 30.
 Timing Diagram for System Gain or System Offset Calibration